hernandito/SubSyncarr/README.md

 ## What It Does

-SubSyncarr connects to your **Kodi** media library, scrapes your movies and TV shows, and gives you a clean web interface to fix subtitle timing — all from your phone, tablet, or browser without leaving the couch.
+SubSyncarr connects to your **Kodi** media library, scrapes your movies and TV shows, and gives you a clean web interface to fix subtitle timing — all from your phone, tablet, or browser.

+Have you ever sat down to watch a movie or show and find that the subs are out of sync?
+You hunt for other subs and struggle to find something that works?
+With this, in about 3 minutes, you can correct the subtitle synch; **without leaving the couch!**

 It uses [ffsubsync](https://github.com/smacke/ffsubsync) under the hood, which analyzes the audio track of your video and aligns the subtitle timing to match speech patterns.
 It works with **any language combination** — English audio with English subs, Spanish audio with English subs, or any other pairing.